DeveshPatel-14/Memories-Club/README.md

 -   In earlier days people used to store their valuable memories in Diaries.
 -   Days have changed, but needs of people still remain the same.
 -   This is a WebApp helps suffice the need for a Digital Diary and help improve the user Experience.
--   The Anime [Kimi no Na wa](https://en.wikipedia.org/wiki/Your_Name) gave me inspiration to improve this project every bit.

----

-## Acknowledgement

--   Thanks to JS Mastery for this wonderful tutorial.
--   I have added more refined features on top of this project.

 ---

 ## Features